 Domestic dogs often love to be around familiar people.
-They trust their caretakers, frequently love to run and play, enjoy mealtimes and sleeping as their bodies require.
+They trust their caretakers, frequently love to run and play, enjoy mealtimes, and sleeping as their bodies require.
 If you’ve recently found personal protection dogs for sale and purchased one, you know these dogs are also trained to do an important job as well as being pets for their owners.
 Despite these many dog-focused activities, personal protection dogs may have stretches of time where they do not have anything to do.
-Recreational bones can be a time-killer for personal protection dogs.
-Not only do these bones provide a way to have some fun, but the right recreational bones can provide many other benefits to your protection dog.

 * Bones boost dental health.
 By chewing on bones, protection dogs can eliminate plaque and tartar, improve the health of their gums, reduce foul breath odors, whiten teeth, and lower risk for dental diseases.